Skip to main content

 Step 3

 Select for cryptocurrency wherever prompted.
-For example, you might see a screen like this one below:
+For example, you might see a screen like these below:

-On any of these screens, be sure to select I sold or traded cryptocurrency.
+On any of these screens, be sure to indicate if you sold or traded cryptocurrency.

 Step 4